Very Cool Art

 Harbin International Ice and Snow Sculpture Festival

 The Harbin International Ice and Snow Sculpture Festival has been held since 1963 in Harbin (People's Republic of China, Northeast China).
 The Cultural Revolution interrupted the festival until it was resumed in 1985.
 This place is one of the biggest sources of ice and snow culture in the world, directly influenced by the cold winter wind from Siberia.
-The average temperature in wintertime is -16.8 degrees Celsius, but it can fall to -38.1 degrees.
+The average temperature in the wintertime is -16.8 degrees Celsius, but it can fall to -38.1 degrees Celsius.

 The festival starts on January 5 and lasts one month.
 The exhibits sometimes open earlier and stay longer, depending on the weather.
-Ice sculptures made in previous years include: lanterns, slippery dips or ice slides, figures including animals, people and mythical creatures, buildings and monuments of different architectural types and styles.
+Ice sculptures made in previous years include lanterns, slippery dips or ice slides, figures including animals, people, and mythical creatures, and buildings and monuments of different architectural types and styles.
 The decoration technology ranges from modern (using lasers) to traditional (with ice lanterns).

 Sapporo Snow Festival

 The famous Sapporo Snow Festival has been held in Sapporo (Japan) since 1950.
 Six local high school students built six snow statues in Odori Park, and in 1955, the Japan Self-Defense Forces (Makomanai base) built the first massive snow sculptures.
-The 58th Festival (in 2007) was visited by cca. two million people who were anxious to see the hundreds of snow statues and ice sculptures.
-Today, the festival is held over seven days in February, the main sites currently being Tsudome, Odori Park (International Snow Sculpture Contest since 1974) and Susukino.
+The 58th Festival (in 2007) was visited by about two million people who were anxious to see the hundreds of snow statues and ice sculptures.
+Today, the festival is held over seven days in February, the main sites currently being Tsudome, Odori Park (International Snow Sculpture Contest since 1974), and Susukino.
 The total number of statues displayed is around 400.

 - Quebec Winter Carnival or Carnaval de Québec: A winter carnival taking place in Quebec City (Quebec, Canada) every year.
 The festival starts on January 29 and lasts 17 days.

 - World Ice Art Championships: An ice sculpting contest in Fairbanks, Alaska, attended by more than 100 sculptors from 30 different countries every year.

 - International Snow and Ice Sculpture Festival "Ice, Snow, and Fire": This festival has been held since 1995 in Perm, Russia (Gorky Amusement Park).